 Compare and select agricultural practices that are environmentally sound, productive and provide a positive social impact on individuals and your community.

 Protect your community’s land and water resources, be socially responsible, demonstrate effective citizenship and improve the quality of life and health of your community.

-Elective Courses (Choose One)
+Elective Courses (choose one)

 Certificate Learning Outcomes

-- Explore and identify the relationships of soil, water, insects, diseases and weeds in agriculture systems and select best management practices and inputs to improve soil health and produce economically and ecologically viable products
+- Explore and identify the relationships of soil, water, insects, diseases and weeds in agricultural systems and select best management practices and inputs to improve soil health and produce economically and ecologically viable products

 - Compare, analyze and apply agricultural practices that are environmentally sound, productive and provide a positive social impact on individuals and the community